itsteddyyo/strategy-pack/README.md

 ### Prerequisites

+>[!NOTE]
+>Till the PR to add this to HACS default is merged you need to add it as a custom repository.
+HACS - Custom Repositores (in kebap menu) - Add https://github.com/itsteddyyo/strategy-pack

-Strategy Pack (not yet but can be added as custom repository) and dependencies are available in [HACS][hacsUrl] (Home Assistant Community Store).
+Strategy Pack and dependencies are available in [HACS][hacsUrl] (Home Assistant Community Store).
 Install HACS if you don't have it already.
 For assistance, you can follow the [HACS Installation Guide][hacsInstallationUrl].